DOKOS-TAYOS/DifferentialLab/docs/user-guide.md

 ## Launching the Application

-When DifferentialLab starts you see the **main menu** with five buttons:
+When DifferentialLab starts you see the **main menu** with six buttons:

 - **Solve** -- open the equation selector and solve an ODE, difference equation, PDE, or vector ODE.
-- **Transforms** -- apply mathematical transforms (Fourier, Laplace, Taylor, Hilbert, Z-transform) to scalar functions.
+- **Function Transform** -- apply mathematical transforms (Fourier, Laplace, Taylor, Hilbert, Z-transform) to scalar functions.
+- **Complex Problems** *(experimental)* -- solve special cases with custom UIs (e.g. coupled harmonic oscillators).
+Still in development; may contain bugs.
+- **Information** -- view help, usage instructions, and reference material.
 - **Configuration** -- edit all application settings (theme, plot style, solver defaults, logging).
-- **Information** -- view help, usage instructions, and reference material.
 - **Quit** -- close the application.

 Navigate between buttons with the arrow keys and press Enter to activate.